CrossRef/laskuri/README.md

 Takes standard DOI resolution logs and aggregates to various outputs.
 Uses [Apache Spark](http://spark.apache.org/) framework to parallelize work.

+## Quick start

+Run:

+    ./run-example.sh

+This will take the example file at `example/hundred/input/hundred.txt` and write the output to `example/hundred/output`.

 ## Input and output

 The output of this program is various files placed at the output path.
 The output can be consumed (e.g. by the 'DOI time' project) to produce user-friendly charts, graphs, tables and chairs.
 The outputs are: